 Which Teams Need an ATS, a CRM, or Both?

-Recruiters still spend significant time on administrative work - 45% of TA leaders report spending over half their working hours on manual tasks, according to SHRM's 2025 Talent Trends report.
-The right tool choice should reduce that admin burden - not add a second platform to manage.
-Here's a decision framework by team type.
+Recruiters still spend significant time on administrative work - 45% of TA leaders report spending over half their working hours on manual tasks, according to SHRM’s 2025 Talent Trends report.
+Where your candidates come from - not platform hype - determines whether you need an ATS, a recruiting CRM, or both.
+Cutting that admin burden is the point - not adding a second platform to manage.
+Here’s a decision framework by team type.

 Corporate HR / Generalists